 Creates a nonreverting fund for any additional revenues created by TCJA to be used towards tax reform

 For more information please feel free to contact us at firstname.lastname@example.org or call us at +1-703-437-8877.

 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.

-MillerMusmar, CPAs is an established accounting firm with offices in Reston, Virginia and Manassas, Virginia.
+MillerMusmar, CPAs is an established accounting firm with offices in Reston, and Virginia.
 We have a twenty-five-year history of providing top quality auditing, tax, and accounting services to clients throughout the Washington Metropolitan area and beyond.
 By combining the expertise of a mid-sized firm with the personal attention, we are both large and small enough to deliver the responsive service our clients need.
 For more information, please visit our website at www.MillerMusmar.com